Yashima Temple

 Google Maps

-Yashima Temple is at the top of Yashima Mountain.
-To get there, take the Kotoden train from Takamatsu-Chikko Station to Kawaramachi Station, switch to the Shido Line, and get off at Kotoden Yashima Station (30 minutes, 330 yen).
-Or, take a JR train from Takamatsu Station toward Tokushima and get off at JR Yashima Station (15 minutes, 220 yen).
-From either station, the Yashima Sanjo Shuttle bus goes to the summit once per hour (10-20 minutes, 100 yen).
+Yashima Temple is located at the top of Yashima Mountain.
+To reach it, take the Kotoden train from Takamatsu-Chikko Station to Kawaramachi Station, transfer to the Shido Line, and get off at Kotoden Yashima Station (30 minutes, 330 yen).
+Alternatively, take a JR train from Takamatsu Station toward Tokushima and get off at JR Yashima Station (15 minutes, 220 yen).
+From either station, the Yashima Sanjo Shuttle bus runs to the summit once per hour (10-20 minutes, 100 yen).
 You can also drive up the free Yashima Driveway, but parking costs 300 yen.

 Resources